simpleinjector/Documentation/source/decisions.rst

 So in general, using Per Thread is a bad idea and that's why Simple Injector does not support it.
 If you wish, you can always shoot yourself in the foot by implementing such a custom lifestyle, but don't blame us :-)

-For registrations with thread-affinity, we advise the use of the :ref:`Per Lifetime Scope <PerLifetimeScope>` lifestyle.
+For registrations with thread-affinity, we advise the use of the :ref:`Thread Scoped <ThreadScoped>` lifestyle.

 .. _One-constructor: